jcome/sif.font/README.md

 SIF: Synfig Icon Font
 ----
-SIF is created by intending to improve [Synfig Studio](http://synfig.org) UI.
+SIF Is a Font, not a sif document.
+It is created by intending to improve [Synfig Studio](http://synfig.org) UI.

 Using SIF font